gbv/paia/paia.md

 against brute force attacks and blocking accounts with weak passwords or with passwords that have been sent unencrypted.

-# Examples
+# Examples and mappings

-This non-normative section contains additional examples to illustrate concepts and methods of PAIA.
+This non-normative section contains additional examples and a mapping to RDF to illustrate the semantics of PAIA concepts and methods.

 ## Transitions of document states